 Final Tip: Fitness Counts!

-Firefighting is one of the few jobs in which you will mention your physical abilities.
+Firefighting is one of the few jobs in which you will mention your physical abilities, similarly like police officers and security guards do.
 This is a strenuous job that requires strength and endurance.
 Briefly assure the reader that you are more than qualified in this regard.